acl-sigur/acl-sigur.github.io/iwclul2024.md

 ## Organizers

-Mika Hämäläinen, Metropolia University of Applied Sciences
+- Mika Hämäläinen, Metropolia University of Applied Sciences

-Flammie Pirinen, UiT The Arctic University of Norway
+- Flammie Pirinen, UiT The Arctic University of Norway

+**In case of questions, you can send an email to mika.hamalainen@metropolia.fi**

 ## Program committee